Supporting characters in Queen's Blade.

 - Casting Gag: It's not the first time Mitsuo Iwata (Belphe) voice someone who likes to play with fire, or some small fellow who follows another protagonist.

-- I'm a Humanitarian - They want to eat Aldra at first and anyone who stands in their way.
+- I'm a Humanitarian: They want to eat Aldra at first and later anyone who stands in their way.

-- The One Guy - Along with Taira (Huit's assistant) and Dogra, they are the only recurrent males in Rebellion.
-And not only that: While they're not humans, they're the only males in the entire Queen's Blade franchise (excluding Jean from the videogames) able to fight against any named female character on equal footing and they could be able to kill both Annelotte and Izumi if Maria/Leina had not come to their aid.
+- The One Guy: Along with Taira (Huit's assistant) and Dogura, they are the only recurrent males in Rebellion.
+And not only that: While they're not humans, they're the only males in the entire Queen's Blade franchise (excluding Jean from the videogames) able to fight against any named female character on equal footing, and they could have killed both Annelotte and Izumi if Maria/Leina had not come to their aid.

-- Shout-Out - During the QB Rebellion TV series in episode 9, during the battle against Annelotte and Izumi, Belphe does something similar to M.Bison's Psycho Crusher, this could be a hilarious Casting Gag, if you know that Belphe's VA voiced Sean Matsuda!
+- Shout-Out: In episode 9 of the QB Rebellion TV series, during the battle against Annelotte and Izumi, Belphe does something similar to M.Bison's Psycho Crusher.
+This could be a hilarious Casting Gag, if you know that Belphe's VA voiced Sean Matsuda!

 - Ascended Extra: From being a quasi-comical character who enjoys torturing Branwen, to being a quite competent military leader in the Vanquished Queens OVAs.